Saraperos de Saltillo: History

 The Saraperos joined the Mexican League in 1970.
 The team was developed during a dinner held by the members of the Committee for Construction of the Cathedral of Saltillo, led by its president, Don Jorge Torres Casso.
 Initial discussions concerned the cost of the franchise, including purchase of players.

 With the support of the Governor and the Mayor of Saltillo, the Saraperos organized with Don Jorge Torres Casso as president, Mr. Flavio Trevino, Javier López del Bosque and Gustavo Lara Ramos as vice-presidents, Eleazar Galindo as treasurer and Flores Valdez Eustolio as secretary.

+The team made its debut in the Mexican League (LMB) on 18 March 1970 defeating the Sultanes de Monterrey 6–3 in the Parque Cuauhtémoc in Monterrey.
+The winning pitcher for the Saraperos was Carmelo Aquino and the losing pitcher for the Sultanes was Jim Horford.
+The Saraperos–Sultanes would later become and LMB rivalry known as the Clásico del Norte (Northern Classic).

 The Saraperos had successful seasons during the 1970s, reaching the league play-offs and finishing as runners-up in 1971, 1972, and 1973.
 The 1980 season was suspended due to a player's strike, known as "The Curse of the Anabe".
 The Mexican League decided to conduct a special season mini-championship, won by the Saraperos.
 The Saraperas were runners-up again in 1988, losing to the Mexican Red Devils in 5 games.